WorkflowForge Extension System

 dotnet add package WorkflowForge.Extensions.DependencyInjection

-• Seamless integration with ASP.NET Core DI container
+• Works with the stock ASP.NET Core container

 Usage: